rabuchaim/ezIPSet/README.md

-# ezipset
+# ezIPSet
-pureipsete is a Pure Python library to manipulate IPSet rules.
+ezIPSet is a Pure Python library to manipulate IPSet rules.
 Uses ctypes and libipset.so, it's incredibly fast!